JaggedVerge/mmap_backed_array/CONTRIBUTING.md

   $ pylint path/to/code
   ```

-Pylint errors are indictive of critical issues, if code contains Pylint errors your pull request will most likely be declined.
+Pylint errors are indicative of critical issues, if code contains Pylint errors your pull request will most likely be declined.

 Filing bugs
 -----------